• Fact Checked

 M. hominis isn't the only member of its bacterial family that can affect the genital tract.
 Other important mycoplasma species include:

 Mycoplasma genitalium (M. genitalium): This species is more clearly associated with urethritis and is more likely to be considered a true sexually transmitted infection (STI) requiring treatment when detected.
-M. genitalium is often more problematic than M. hominis and has been linked to serious complications, including pelvic inflammatory disease (PID).
+M. genitalium is often more problematic than M. hominis6 and has been linked to serious complications, including pelvic inflammatory disease (PID).

 Ureaplasma species: These include Ureaplasma urealyticum and other ureaplasma species that can also colonize the urogenital tract.
-Like M. hominis, ureaplasma can exist harmlessly but may cause problems under certain conditions.
+Like M. hominis, ureaplasma can exist harmlessly but may cause problems under certain conditions7.
 The relationship between these genital mycoplasma organisms means that healthcare providers often test for multiple species simultaneously.

 Understanding these distinctions is important because testing often screens for multiple mycoplasma bacteria simultaneously, and treatment approaches may differ depending on which organisms are detected.

-Your vaginal microbiome is like a self-sustaining ecosystem, with friendly Lactobacillus bacteria acting as its security team.
+Your vaginal microbiome is like a self-sustaining ecosystem, with friendly Lactobacillus bacteria acting as its security team8.
 When this team is strong, M. hominis can coexist peacefully without causing trouble.
 But when protective lactobacilli are depleted, whether from antibiotics, hormonal shifts, stress, unprotected sex, or other infections, the environment becomes less acidic and more welcoming to opportunistic bacteria like M. hominis.

 Prebiotic + Probiotic